nebko16/giga_json/README.md

       ```

 ## Behaviors
-- when you do json.dumps(), you'll get pretty printed output by default (similar to pprint)
-- objects like datetime that the standard json module will throw an Exception on will serialize correctly
-- the other functions that come with the standard json module are included and are unmolested, so once you do: `import giga_json as json`, you can do json.load(), json.loads(), etc like you would with the standard module.
+- if you do the import like this: `import giga_json as json`, it will be virtually identical to the standard json module.  json.load() and json.loads() are literally the vanilla functions
 - the serializer has an intelligent order of checks.  for example, it checks for mapping before it tries iteration.  and before mapping, it checks the object for any built-in serialization methods, like to_json(), json(), etc.  this ensures that not only will your object be successfully serialized, but it will try the best method first
-- if a serialization match and attempt fails, the serializer is allowed to continue down the list in the case that another method might match and work for the given object, increasing the chance of successful serialization
+- if a serialization match and attempt fails, the serializer is allowed to continue down the list in case another method might match and work for the given object, increasing the chance of successful serialization
 - .og_dumps() is an alias to the standard json.dumps() method, completely unchanged, if you need it
-- .flat_dumps() uses giga_json's custom serializer, but its output argument defaults match standard json module, which means no pretty printing (no line breaks and no indents).  this is for convenience.  you can use normal dumps and pass in None for indent and False for sort_keys, and you will get an identical outcome
+- .flat_dumps() uses giga_json's custom serializer, but its output argument defaults match standard json module, which means no pretty printing (no line breaks and no indents).  this is for convenience.  dumps() you'd probably use for troubleshooting, as it pretty prints, and you'd use this one for other purposes (like when you'd use jsonify)
-- being a simple function override, giga_json's dumps() function still allows you to pass in your own indent and sort_keys value, as well as using default= to pass in your own custom serializer
+- this literally just inherits from standard json module, so all the original features are there.  you can still change indent and sort_keys and even pass in your own encode using default=

 ## Supported Objects
 **This list isn't exhaustive, as there are a lot of objects that would be handled by the various checks the encoder does, like looking for built-in serialization methods, checking for iteration dunder methods, etc.**